 Michael McBride is an intellectual property lawyer who focuses primarily on patent litigation and patent prosecution matters.
 On the patent litigation side, his cases have involved semiconductor manufacturing and transistor design, flash memory controllers, fiber optic networks, digital video compression and processing, CMOS image sensors, and more.
 He has also prosecuted patent applications covering computer hardware and software technologies, aerospace technologies, and upstream oil and gas technologies.

-Mr. McBride has been recognized by Texas Rising Stars in 2016 and 2017, an honor given to the top Texas lawyers age 40 and younger or those who have practiced no more than 10 years.
-The Texas Rising Stars list appears in the Texas Monthly and Super Lawyers magazines.
+Mr. McBride has been recognized by Texas Rising Stars in 2016, 2017 and 2018, an honor given to the top Texas lawyers age 40 and younger or those who have practiced no more than 10 years.
 Fewer than 2.5 percent of eligible Texas attorneys earn this selection each year.

 After graduating from The University of Texas School of Law with honors, Mr. McBride served as a law clerk to the Honorable Hayden Head of the United States District Court for the Southern District of Texas.
 He has also served as a volunteer prosecutor for the City of Houston in the city’s municipal courts.
 Prior to attending law school, Mr. McBride worked in the product engineering group of Fujitsu-AMD Semiconductor LLC at its flash memory fabrication facility in Austin, Texas.